The simple answer

 The detailed answer

-To ease your study of the topic, it’s broken down into the following common questions:
+To ease your study of the topic, we’ve broken it down into the following common questions:

 The American Petroleum Institute (API) developed a classification system for base oils that focuses on the paraffin and sulfur content and degree of saturation of the oil.
 The saturate level indicates the level of molecules completely saturated with hydrogen bonds, leaving them inherently un-reactive.